 Dangling Pointer

-In C++, a dangling pointer is a pointer thacpp tutorials to a deleted (or freed) memory location.
-It acts as a wild pointer that can cause errors in C++ programs.
+In C++, a dangling pointer refers to a pointer that points to a memory location that has been deleted or freed.
+This type of pointer behaves like a wild pointer, which can lead to errors in C++ programs.

 Syntax